Maximum sampled conditional likelihood for informative subsampling: Introduction

+Beyond linear regressions, \cite{WangZhuMa2018} proposed an optimal subsampling method under the A-optimality criterion for logistic regression, which defines subsampling probabilities that minimize the asymptotic mean squared error of the resulting subsample estimator.
+They further considered the L-optimality to further improve the computational efficiency.
+This method has been extended to include other models such as generalized linear models \citep{ai2020optimal}, quantile regressions \citep{wang2021optimal}, quasi-likelihood models \citep{yu2020quasi}, and etc. \cite{influence2018} suggested using the influence function to define optimal probabilities. \cite{shen2021surprise} proposed the surprise sampling method that gives optimal forms to a variety of objectives. \cite{WangZou2019} systematically compared with-replacement sampling with Poisson sampling and recommended Poisson sampling for its higher estimation efficiency and computational feasibility.
+Readers are refered to \cite{YaoWang2021JDS} for a systematic review on this topic.

-Unlike non-informative subsampling, the optimal subsampling probabilities depend on the response variable as well as the covariates.} If the sampling probabilities depend on the response variable in addition to the auxiliary (covariate) variable, the sampling mechanism is called informative \citep{pfe98}.
-Informative sampling probabilities utilize information in both the covariates and the responses, so the resulting subsample often contain more relevant information compared with non-informative sampling.
-Under informative sampling, the selection probabilities are often inversely applied to obtain the inverse probability weighted estimator \citep{cha03}.
-However, the inverse probability weighting scheme assigns smaller weights for more informative data points in the sampled data, so the resulting estimator may not achieve efficient estimation.
+Unlike non-informative subsampling, the optimal subsampling probabilities depend on the response variable as well as the covariates.
+If the sampling probabilities depend on the response variable in addition to the auxiliary (covariate) variable, the sampling mechanism is called informative \citep{pfe98}.
+The selection probabilities in the informative sampling utilize information in both the covariates and the responses, so the resulting subsample often contain more relevant information compared with non-informative sampling.
+Under informative sampling, the selection probabilities are often inversely applied to obtain the IPW estimator \citep{cha03}.
+However, the inverse probability weighting scheme may not achieve efficient estimation.

 Generally speaking, the informative subsampling can be viewed as a biased sampling problem in statistics, as discussed in \cite{cox69} and \cite{qin2017biased}.
 To understand the biased sampling problem, it is useful to consider selection bias in the context of two-phases of sampling.
 In the first phase, we have a random sample of size $N$.
 In the second phase, we select a subset of the original sample with known selection probability $\pi(\x,y)$ which is a function of the observations in the first-phase sample.
 If the selection probability depends on the outcome variable $y$, it is also called outcome-dependent (two-phase) sampling.
 The two-phase sampling design is commonly used in many disciplines. \cite{kim2006} and \cite{saegusa2013} developed some theory for two-phase sampling.
 Some examples of two-phase sampling can be found in \cite{hsi85}, \cite{kal88}, \cite{wil91}, \cite{sco91}, \cite{hu96}, \cite{sco97}, \cite{hu97}, \cite{bre97}, and \cite{whi97}.
 The case-control study is a popular example of the outcome-dependent two-phase sampling.
 If the outcome is binary and the case with $y=1$ is rare, it is sensible to oversample the cases with $y=1$ in the final sample.
 Such outcome-dependent two-phase sampling is used because it is either more efficient or cost effective.
 Removing or reducing the selection bias in such sampling is a crucial part of the estimation problem.